A short presentation to Visuality / Gestalt.

 Thematic gestalt is an interdisciplinary research area between gestalt and philosophy.
 It is inspired by semiotics in communication studies and symbolism through art history but brought into a practical, contemporary context for modern production cycles.

 Each design, such as a character's design, represents something within the theme.
 Such as a skull for mortality.
 It is the theme visually.
 Instead of using text to say what it is one can use a picture to say what it is.
 This can be on a literal level, symbolically, metaphorically or as subtext planted from previous story beat.
 Or it can have a hidden meaning, privy to those in the know.
 Such as the Kabbalah and the Rabbi.

 Thematic gestalt was introduced by me in my reSearch at Uppsala University, Sweden 2010-2020 as I explored my artistic methods during my tenure as Associate Professor in Gestalt.

 This playful typesetting of research represents that I am re-visiting – re-searching – my artistic methods.
 I am questioning how I am creating things and what I am doing as I do so.
 Thereby re-search.
 I am making intuitive, subconscious methods conscious by documenting and thinking about why and what I am doing, artistically.
 What am I basing my assessment criteria on as I create?
 I do this for the infinite game, to pass it forward.

 I try to give proper, academic credit and referencing as often as I can, but often the true source of the knowledge has been lost.

-If I mention a contemporary source it is only so you might find solid sources for further studies.
+If I mention a contemporary source it is often not the origin but a solid source for further studies.
 It does not mean I credited them as the actual, historical source because many artists today do not credit their sources unfortunately.
 Like the "Zorn" palette was not invented by Zorn.
-He learnt in at The Royal Art Academy in Stockholm as student.
+He learned it at The Royal Art Academy in Stockholm as student.
+Source unverified.